Bcl-2: Venetoclax (ABT-199)

 Due to dose-limiting thrombocytopenia of navitoclax as a result of Bcl-xL inhibition, Abbvie successfully developed the highly selective inhibitor venetoclax (ABT-199), which inhibits Bcl-2, but not Bcl-xL or Bcl-w.
 Clinical trials studied the effects of venetoclax, a BH3-mimetic drug designed to block the function of the Bcl-2 protein, on patients with chronic lymphocytic leukemia (CLL).
 Good responses have been reported and thrombocytopenia was no longer observed.
 A phase 3 trial started in Dec 2015.

 It was approved by the US FDA in April 2016 as a second-line treatment for CLL associated with 17-p deletion.
 This was the first FDA approval of a BCL-2 inhibitor.
 In June 2018, the FDA broadened the approval for anyone with CLL or small lymphocytic lymphoma, with or without 17p deletion, still as a second-line treatment.

+Sonrotoclax (BGB-11417)

+Venetoclax drug resistance has been noted with the G101V mutation in BCL-2 observed in relapsing patients.
+Sonrotoclax shows greater tumor growth inhibition in hematologic tumor models than venetoclax and inhibits venetoclax-resistant BCL-2 variants.
+Sonrotoclax is under clinical investigation as a monotherapy and in combination with other anticancer agents.

+Lisaftoclax (APG-2575)

+Lisaftoclax is being developed by Ascentage Pharma.

 Interactions

 Bcl-2 has been shown to interact with: